 However, the data do not show, how many of the children in day care come from the respective city.
 A high number of children in day care per resident children could also be explained by childcare provided for children whose parents work in a certain city but who do not live there.
-This applies particularly to children in employers' day nurseries.
+This applies particularly to children in day care of enterprises.

-Duration of commute
+Length of commute, 2015

-Average time of journey from home to work, in minutes
+Average length of journey from home to work, in minutes